slint-ui/slint/api/cpp/docs/generated_code.md

 The Slint compiler [called by the build system](cmake_reference.md#slint_target_sources) will generate a header file for the root `.slint` file.

-This header file will contain a `class` with the same name as the root component.
+This header file will contain a `class` for every exported component from the main file that inherits from `Window` or `Dialog`.

-This class will have the following public member functions:
+These classes have the same name as the component will have the following public member functions:

 * A `create` constructor function and a destructor.
 * A `show` function, which will show the component on the screen.